Sára Pusztai: Hungary

-As a member of national team, Pusztai took part at the 2020 Turkish Women's Cup took part at the 2020 Turkish Women's Cup, where her team becam the runner-up.
+As a member of national team, Pusztai took part at the 2020 Turkish Women's Cup took part at the 2020 Turkish Women's Cup, where her team became the runner-up.
 She was part of the national team, which ranked fourth at the 2023 Cyprus Women's Cup.

 Since 2019, she has appeared in the national team 21 times and scored 7 goals.